Old Saxon Baptismal Vow

 An 1895 facsimile of the baptismal vow.

-The Old Saxon Baptismal Vow, also called the Old Saxon Catechism, Utrecht Baptismal Vow and Abrenuntiatio Diaboli, is a baptismal vow that was found in a ninth-century manuscript in a monastery library in Mainz, Germany.
-The vow mentions three Germanic pagan gods of the early Saxons which the reader is to forsake: Uuôden ("Woden"), Thunaer and Saxnōt.
+The Old Saxon Baptismal Vow, also called the Old Saxon Catechism, Utrecht Baptismal Vow, and Abrenuntiatio Diaboli, is a baptismal vow that was found in a ninth-century manuscript in a monastery library in Mainz, Germany.
+The vow mentions three Germanic pagan gods of the Saxon pagans which the reader is to forsake: Uuôden ("Woden"), Thunaer and Saxnōt.
 Scholar Rudolf Simek comments that the vow is of particular interest because it is the sole instance of the god Saxnōt mentioned in a religious context.
 One of many baptismal vows, it is now archived in the Vatican Codex pal.
 577.

-Not withstanding the conventional name of the text, there is a dispute as to how the language of the text should be categorised, as it shows features of Old English, Old Low Franconian (Old Dutch) and Old Saxon (Old Low German).
+Not withstanding the conventional name of the text, there is a dispute as to how the language of the text should be categorised, as it shows features of Old English, Old Low Franconian (Old Dutch), and Old Saxon (Old Low German).

 The Vow

 The text (with Latin italicised) runs as follows: